caseyg/awesome/TOPICS.md

 ## research

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
 Self-host locally or use our cloud instance.
 Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.

+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that does online comprehensive research on any given topic

 *   [linkedresearch/linkedresearch.org](https://github.com/linkedresearch/linkedresearch.org) - :globe\_with\_meridians: linkedresearch.org